Lose stubborn body fat with treatments from Skin Envy

 We went to their location in Grand Rapids to learn more about how people are getting slim with treatments from Skin Envy.

 Skin Envy Non-Surgical Weight Loss Center is running a special promotion for Fox 17 Morning Mix viewers.
-Viewers can get HCG treatments for $500 (normally priced at $750) and half-off Mesoptherapy Packages.
+Viewers can get HCG treatments for $500 (normally priced at $750), or buy the HCG 1-year program for just $1000 (originally $1,500), and half-off Mesoptherapy Packages.

 The sale runs until Friday at 5 p.m.